 The ARMC's responsibility in overseeing that the Company's risk management system and internal controls are adequate and is complemented by the Company's appointment of BDO Advisory Pte.
 Ltd. as the Internal Auditor of the Company.
-The Internal Auditor adopts the Standards for the Professional Practice of Internal Auditing set by The Institute of Internal Auditors.
+The Internal Auditor has adopted the Standards for the Professional Practice of Internal Auditing set by The Institute of Internal Auditors.
 The Internal Auditor reports directly to the Chairman of the ARMC on audit matters.
-The Internal Auditor plans its audit work in consultation with, but independent of, Management, and its annual Internal Audit ("IA") plan is submitted to the ARMC for approval at the beginning of each year.
-The Internal Auditor reports to the ARMC on their findings.
-The ARMC meets the Internal Auditor on an annual basis, without the presence of Management.
+The Internal Auditor will plan its audit work in consultation with, but independent of, Management, and its annual Internal Audit ("IA") plan will be submitted to the ARMC for approval at the beginning of each year.
+The Internal Auditor will report to the ARMC on their findings.
+The ARMC will meet the Internal Auditor on an annual basis, without the presence of Management.
 The Internal Auditor has full access to all the Company's documents, records, properties, and personnel including access to the ARMC.